-Learning outcomes: Students will gain an initial exposure to the topics listed above and mathematical connections between them.
-Graded assignments will be testing students' ability to grasp main mathematical ideas and apply them in specific settings using analytical and computational methods discussed in class.
-Students will be expected to use the computational routines provided in class to test performance of specific algorithms.
+Learning outcomes: Students will gain a deep understanding of the topics listed above and mathematical connections between them.
+Graded assignments will be testing students' ability to produce rigorous mathematical proofs, synthesize methods and develop codes using computational and analytical methods discussed in class.
+Independent reading and open ended exploration projects will be given.
+Students will be expected to develop their own computational routines to explore the numerical performance and limitations of specific algorithms.